tleclere-jahia/saml-authentication-valve/README.md

 ## Presentation

-This community module (not supported by Jahia) is meant to activate SAML on one or multiples Jahia websites.
+This module is meant to activate SAML on one or multiples Jahia websites.

 ## Installation